Airports, heliports, helistops and aircraft hangars shall be in accordance with this chapter.

 1.Aircraft-refueling units are allowed to be loaded from the fuel tanks of an aircraft during defueling operations.

-2.Fuel transfer between tank vehicles is allowed to be performed in accordance with Section 5706.6 when the operation is not less than 200 feet (60 960 mm) from an aircraft.
+2.Fuel transfer between tank vehicles is allowed to be performed in accordance with Section 5706.6 where the operation is not less than 200 feet (60 960 mm) from an aircraft.

 The fuel cargo of such units shall be unloaded only by approved transfer apparatus into the fuel tanks of aircraft, underground storage tanks or approved gravity storage tanks.